fabiolimace/abow/README.md

 And where:

-*   `default`: is the a collection name.
+*   `default`: is the default collection name.
-*   `25cc123e`: is a short ID to derived from the file's UUIDv3.
+*   `25cc123e`: is a short ID to derived from the file's UUIDv8.
 *   `25cc123e-66c5-35ac-8b32-bc8ef803abdf`: is a UUIDv8 derived from the file content.

 The short ID is just an abbreviated form of the UUIDv8.
-It is not meant to be globally unique, not even in the a collection scope.
+It is not meant to be globally unique, not even in a collection scope.

 The `data.tsv` file
 ------------------------------------------------------